ptomeccc/ptomeccc/README.md

 ### 🫡 Hi there!
 ## Web Developer | CS graduate

-- 🌱 I'm learning React
+- 🌱 I'm currently learning React
-- 🚀 I'm currently working on expanding my portfolio
+- 🚀 Also working on expanding my portfolio
 - 🤝 I’m looking for an internship

 ### ⚒️ Languages and Tools